 What is coding?

-Coding involves evaluating the counselor's statements reliably using a standardized manual.
+Coding means that the counselor's statements are reliably assessed according to a standardized manual.

-Coding of the client's statements in a conversation is done according to Client Language EAsy Rating (CLEAR) and provides information on which client statements are neutral and do not contribute to the client's future change, as well as which statements constitute change talk (in favor of change) and which constitute sustain talk (against change).
+Coding means that statements in a conversation are assessed according to a reliable, standardized manual.
+The coding of the counselor's statements in a conversation is done according to the Motivational Interviewing Treatment Integrity Manual (MITI 4.2.1) and answers the question: 'To what extent is MI used during the conversation?'
+The coding of the client's statements in a conversation is done according to Client Language EAsy Rating (CLEAR) and answers what client statements are neutral and are not assessed to influence the client's future change as well as which constitute change talk (for a change) and which constitute sustain talk (against a change).

-Coding is done using coding manuals.
-Counselor statements are coded using the 'Motivational Interviewing Treatment Integrity Coding Manual 4.2.1' (MITI).
-Client statements are coded using the CLEAR manual.
-The client's level of self-disclosure can also be coded on a 7-point scale.
+Coding is conducted using coding manuals.
+Counselor statements are coded according to the 'Motivational Interviewing Treatment Integrity Coding Manual 4.2.1' (MITI).
+Client statements are coded according to the CLEAR manual.
+The client's degree of self-disclosure can also be coded on a 7-point scale.

 SELF-DISCLOSURE

-The client's level of self-disclosure in a conversation is assessed on a 7-point Likert scale.
-The client's coded level of self-disclosure has been found to be related to the client's future change in research.
+The client's self-disclosure during conversations is assessed on a 7-point Likert scale.
+The client's coded degree of self-disclosure has been correlated in research with the client's future change.

 MITI